snowch-notes/digital_electronics/compact_dlatch.md

    - You might see Q get disturbed
 4. **The transmission gate is bidirectional** - current can flow both ways

-**Experiment D - Threshold Voltage Issues**
+**Experiment D - On-Resistance Effects**
-1. Load Q = 1 (press D, press CLK, release CLK)
+1. Load Q = 1, enter opaque mode
-2. Measure voltage at Q with multimeter
+2. Connect a 1kΩ load resistor from Q to GND
-3. You may find Q is slightly below VDD (like 4.3V instead of 5V)
+3. Measure Q voltage - you may see a slight drop (to ~4.7-4.9V) due to MOSFET on-resistance (~10-100Ω)
-4. This is because NMOS can't pass a full HIGH (loses Vth)
+4. This is not a threshold voltage issue (the parallel NMOS-PMOS eliminates Vth drops)
-5. PMOS helps but the gate isn't perfect
+5. **A proper latch would drive Q strongly through low-impedance buffers**

 **Experiment E - External Load Effect**
 1. Load Q = 1, enter opaque mode